 The flatter (or more nonexistent) the seams, the better, pretty much always.
 Yes, flat or glued or welded seams might cost more, but it’s simple: The fewer stuff you have sticking up and possibly rubbing, the better.

 Generally if your, let’s say, underparts, hurt most while riding, go with a thicker pad.
 If you experience more chafing while running, go slightly thinner.
-In my experience, someone with years spent in a running background can get away with a slightly thicker pad because their underparts/thighs/etc are a little more calloused from rubbing.
-(And they’ll need the padding for the bike more.)
+In my experience, someone with years spent in a running background can get away with a slightly thicker pad because their underparts/thighs/etc. are a little more calloused from rubbing.
+(And they’ll need the extra padding more for the bike.)
 On the other hand, someone with a big cycling background might be a little more used to the feel of a saddle, while the chafing experienced during running may feel unbearable—this cycling-person should go with a thinner pad.
 Swimmers?
 Sorry, you’re just screwed.
 (Kidding, sort of.)

 This is where things can go off the rails.
-Each brand has their own marketing mumbo jumbo about all of the benefits of why they make the best tri shorts due to their special proprietary material that’s both space age and sourced from the mountains of Tibet.
-If you know you’ll be racing in a super hot environment, then shoot for something thinner that has marketing terms based around evaporation, cooling, and so on.
-If you have big thighs and issues with leg cramping, avoid heavy compression (this, from personal experience).
+Each brand has its own marketing mumbo jumbo about all of the benefits of why they make the best tri shorts due to their special proprietary material that’s both space-age and sourced from the mountains of Tibet.
+If you know you’ll be racing in a super hot environment, then shoot for something thinner that has marketing terms based around evaporation, cooling, wicking, and so on.
+If you have big thighs and issues with leg cramping possibly due to constriction on your upper legs, avoid heavy compression (this, from personal experience).
 Worried about speed only?
 That marketing talk about clothing saving you watts is actually pretty on point, according to aerogeeks much smarter than me, so look for something that has aero-specific gains.

 Sometimes shorts can be more than just shorts, and the best triathlon shorts for you just might be ones that can carry nutrition or garbage or an inhaler or the kitchen sink.
 Some shorts have storage in the back, some in the sides, none in the front (thank God).
-If you know you won’t be swimming with a wetsuit and speed is important, don’t forget that giant pockets will act like giant parachutes in the water.
+If you know you won’t be swimming with a wetsuit and speed is important, don’t forget that giant pockets will act like giant parachutes in the water if they’re not covered or angled appropriately.

 Yes, some tri shorts have reflective or hi-viz strips built in.
 This may seem unimportant or superfluous (and for some, it is), but sometimes the best tri shorts are the ones that don’t make you another unfortunate statistic on an open, trafficky course.